Pedestrians struck, critically injured, cops say

 Jennifer Wendal, 22, and Kevin Cruz, 19, both of Ronkonkoma, were taken to Stony Brook University Hospital with serious injuries, Suffolk County police said in a news release.

-Wendal and Cruz were crossing Ronkonkoma Avenue near Division Road around 8:30 p.m. when they were struck by a 2010 Chevrolet SUV traveling southbound, police said.
+Wendal and Cruz were crossing Ronkonkoma Avenue near Division Road around 8:30 p.m. when they were struck by a 2010 Chevrolet SUV traveling south, police said.

 The driver, Joseph Livierieads, 23, of Bohemia, remained at the scene and was not hurt, police said.

-The vehicle was impounded for a safety check and the investigation is ongoing.
+The vehicle was impounded for a safety check and the investigation continues.
 Anyone with information is asked to contact Fourth Squad detectives at 631-854-8452.

 Comments